 Parks and Recreation partners with the Des Moines Izaak Walton League and the Iowa DNR to bring you CarpFEST.
-Join us at Gray’s Lake Park June 1st 2019, try your hand at Carp fishing and you could win a prize!
+Join us at Gray’s Lake Park in June, try your hand at Carp fishing and you could win a prize!
 Gear, bait and instructions are available.
 Carp caught may be kept by the fisherman or donated onsite to the wildlife rehabilitation organization S.O.A.R.
 All ages are welcome.

 Enter the park from Fleur at the North West Entrance to the park.